-If you’ve had a fire in your home, professional fire damage restoration services are essential.
+If you’ve had a fire in your home or commercial building such as a hotel, professional fire damage restoration services are essential.
 If you’re anxious to start the cleanup process before the pros arrive, though, here are some fire damage cleanup tips you can DIY in your home.

 5 DIY Fire Damage Restoration Cleanup Tips

 After a house fire, it’s critical to ensure the structural safety of the home before you set foot inside.
 Once you’ve verified that, follow these simple restoration tips to start preparing the area for your cleanup company.